mindlesstux/mindlesstux.com/_posts/2024-07-23-Political-Spam.md

 | 2024-07-25 | President | SMS        | [Kamala Harris](https://ballotpedia.org/Kamala_Harris) | | Lower Housing Cost |
 | 2024-07-26 |   | Targeted Door Hanger | Pro-Life | | This was targeted, watched person walk down the street skipping many houses. |
 | 2024-07-26 | President | SMS        | [Kamala Harris](https://ballotpedia.org/Kamala_Harris) | | Drug Prices |

+# Also

+If I do interact with anyone asking whom I will be voting for...
+The answer is [Cthulhu](https://en.wikipedia.org/wiki/Cthulhu) or [Flying Spaghetti Monster](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster), depending on my hunger at the time of the interaction.
+My personal belief is that politics and religion are yours to keep to yourself.
+You can argue the points for each but you should not discount anyone for what they believe in.